imixs/imixs-ai/imixs-ai-rag/README.md

 To create and retrieve embeddings during a workflow live cycle the `RAGAdapter` or the `RAGPlugin` can be added into a BPMN model.
 These adapter classes interact with the `OpenAIAPIService` class of the module [imixs-ai-workflow](../imixs-ai-workflow/README.md) to interact with a LLM embedding model.

+- **RAGAdapter** - the `org.imixs.ai.RAGAdapter` is used to index, update or delete embeddings within the curren processing lifecycle of a workitem.
+- **RAGPlugin** - the `org.imixs.ai.RAGPlugin` class is used to update or delete existing embeddings.

-### Indexing
+## Indexing

-To index a process instance the Signal Adapter `ai.dynamixs.rag.RAGIndexAdapter` is used.
+To index a process instance the Signal Adapter `org.imixs.ai.RAGAdapter` is used.
 The adapter expects a DataObject `PromptDefinition` associated with the corresponding event and a workflow configuration defining the LLM endpoint

 ```xml
 <imixs-ai name="INDEX">